timmc/lein-otf/README.md

 Leiningen plugin to produce OTF-compiled uberjars.
 (OTF = on-the-fly)

+## The problem

-An uberjar's main class must be AOT-compiled for the jar to work as an executable.
+An uberjar's main class must be compiled ahead of time ("AOT") for the jar to work as an executable.
 Since AOT compilation is infectious (or "transitive"), most or all of the jar is also AOT'd, along with any linked libraries.
 This reduces portability.

+## The solution

 lein-otf works by injecting a sacrificial Java loader class.
-This class inspects the JAR's manifest file for an attribute (injected when the JAR was created) bearing the name of the `:main` namespace then calls that namespace's `-main` (or other explicitly named) function.
+This class inspects the JAR's manifest file for the `lein-otf-real-main` attribute (injected when the JAR was created), which bears the name of the `:main` namespace or var that was specified in the dependent project.
+The loader stub then calls that namespace's `-main` (or other explicitly named) function.
 Because the loader is not statically linked against the rest of your codebase, AOT compilation is restricted to namespaces explicitly mentioned in `:aot` (and anything they link against, of course.)

 ## Usage